Clean your system

 Once a while, pull out your stereo components and vacuum behind and all arround.
 Wipe dusty surfaces and use compressed air to dislodge dust from cooling fans etc.

 The mere act of unplugging the RCA connectors, and plugging them back in is good, because it scrapes off a small layer of oxide from the connectors.
-Ensure to lable the cables for re-insertion.
+Ensure you lable the cables for re-insertion.

 While you are at it, re-strip speaker cable ends 5/8" to expose fresh copper.
 Replace speaker plugs with fresh ones that better grip and allow better current transfer.